cmkilger/CKImageAdditions/README.markdown

 ##Currently supports

 * Creating a new UIImage by blending one over another using one of many blend modes
+* Creating a new UIImage by resizing to fit in a specified CGSize using a content mode (currently aspect fit or fill)
 * Creating a new bitmap CGContextRef from a CGImageRef

 ##Usage